www.tessaduder.com

 Artists to Antarctica Fellowship.

 It is sponsored jointly by Antarctica New Zealand and Creative New Zealand.
-Applicants submit outlines of proposed work, and require medical clearance to travel.

 2008